 - Panel discussions with teams of major superiors and younger religious

 - Presenters including Fr.
 Ron Rolheiser, OMI; Abbot Elias Lorenzo, OSB; Fr.
 John Bartunek, LC; and more!

 - Small group, regional, and full-group discussions

-- Early-bird workshops on Monday afternoon - restorative justice, border ministry, and communications & media (details coming soon)
+- Early-bird workshops on Monday afternoon - restorative justice, border ministry, and communications & media (scroll down for details)